KiClaudia/greeniguana/README.md

 for glycerol, previously we did kruskal wallis because because data wasn't normal.
 However, if we subtract day0 from 107, it is normal so we can run a t test between glucose and water group. ditto for agglutination
 For BKA, it is not normal so can't do anova or t-test.
 It is also not homoskedastic so we can't use kruskal wallis.
 I will use beta regression as it allows for data bounded between 0 and 1, it's curve is not normal and can match the left skew, and heteroscedastic data is okay. updated result table as well

+# 7/14/2022
+made new folder sugarLPS-figures for graphs I make for the sugar LPS microbiome paper.
+Code for BKA graph is in aovBKA2 in LPSchallenge_Code.
+Made new script for AggFigures, so many figures that I just made a new script so I don't add to the other scripts Made agglutination line graph  for both challenges, LPS higher than control Made graph in AggFigures for agglutination effect on treatment groups